 This example shows how to use zero padding to obtain an accurate estimate of the amplitude of a sinusoidal signal.
 Frequencies in the discrete Fourier transform (DFT) are spaced at intervals of , where is the sample rate and is the length of the input time series.
 Attempting to estimate the amplitude of a sinusoid with a frequency that does not correspond to a DFT bin can result in an inaccurate estimate.
-Therefore, zero padding the data before you obtain the DFT can often increase the frequency resolution and thus improve the amplitude estimate.
+Zero padding the data before computing the DFT often helps to improve the accuracy of amplitude estimates.

 Create a signal consisting of two sine waves.
 The two sine waves have frequencies of 100 and 202.5 Hz.
 The sample rate is 1000 Hz and the signal is 1000 samples in length.

 Fs = 1e3; t = 0:0.001:1-0.001; x = cos(2*pi*100*t)+sin(2*pi*202.5*t);

 Obtain the DFT of the signal.
 The DFT bins are spaced at 1 Hz.
 Accordingly, the 100 Hz sine wave corresponds to a DFT bin, but the 202.5 Hz sine wave does not.

 Because the signal is real-valued, use only the positive frequencies from the DFT to estimate the amplitude.
 Scale the DFT by the length of the input signal and multiply all frequencies except 0 and the Nyquist by 2.